swissmanu/mse-paper-rxjs-debugger/content/content.md

 # Readiness-to-hand: An RxJS RP Debugger {#sec:implementation}

-> *RxJS Debugger for vscode, the tool presente din this paper, achieves "readiness-to-hand" for engineers by providing following features:*

 We translated these findings into the central principle for the design of our RP debugger for RxJS: *Readiness-to-hand*.
 Software engineers should always have the proper debugging tool ready, no matter what type of program they are currently confronted with.
 Further, this tool should integrate with the engineers workflow seamlessly.

 ## Features

 We made manual print statements for debugging RxJS RP programs obsolete by providing a better alternative with *RxJS Debugging for vscode*.
 For this, we implemented *Operator Log Points*, a similar tool to *probes* as proposed by McDirmid [@McDirmid_2013] for live programming environments.
 The extension suggests a log point for every operator function detected.
 The engineer may enable such a log point by hovering the mouse pointer over its icon and selecting the *Add Operator Log Point* action (see Figure [2](#fig:operator-log-points)).
+Once the software engineer starts the RP program with vscodes built-in JavaScript debugger, our extension displays life cycle events for all enabled log points inline with the source code which produced the event.
+Engineers are free to enable or disable additional log points during the debugging session.

 Log point suggestions are generated by continuously parsing the source code of the current editor.
 The extension evaluates the resulting AST in order to detect operators passed to the *pipe* function of an observable[^2].

 [^2]: An RxJS *Observable* is an abstraction of a reactive source.
 Once a consumer *subscribes* the source, the source pushes/*emits* values, *completes* (e.g. when a network request has completed), fails with an *error*, or may get *unsubscribed* from the consumer.
 These are the five main life cycle events engineers are interested in when debugging an observable.
 An operators is a node in the materialized data-flow graph.
 An operator transforms emitted values or composes multiple observables.

-Once the software engineer starts the RP program with vscodes built-in JavaScript debugger, our extension displays life cycle events for all enabled log points inline with the source code which produced the event.
-Engineers are free to enable or disable additional log points during the debugging session.

 ![*RxJS Debugging for vscode* used to debug code from Listing [2](#lst:rp).
 A diamond icon indicates operator log points: A grey outline represents a suggested log point (Line 7), a filled, red diamond an enabled log point (Line 8).
 Life cycle event logs are shown at the end of the respective line in the source code editor (Line 8, "Unsubscribe").
 Log points are managed by hovering a log point icon and selecting the appropriate action.](./content/figures/operator-log-points.png)